darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/README.md

 ### ELBv2 Demos

-After the AWS Load Balancer is installed, you test it by deploying service, ingress, or gateway manifests that triggering provisionign of either ALB or NLB.
+After the AWS Load Balancer is installed, you test it by deploying service, ingress, or gateway manifests that trigger provisioning of either ALB or NLB.

 * [Overview](./demos/README.md)
   * [Terraform](./demos/tf/README.md) - bring up the demos or use one at a time with `terraform -target`